Sha-a-Gi/meptrgeo/README.md

 **Change Log**

 * TRGEO-00001 Remove option for player Frodo to wait for Sam to save him if captured by Sauron.
+* TRGEO-00004 Remove Gold requirement from use of Nenya
+* TRGEO-00016 Add Potion artifact effects +1 health
+* TRGEO-00018 Fix Nenya cooldown trigger
+* TRGEO-00019 Remove Gold requirement from use of Vilya
+* TRGEO-00020 Increase MTE for orc breeding events by +5

 **TODO**

 * TRGEO-00002 Restore ability of Galadriel to take the One Ring from Frodo
 * TRGEO-00003 Fix Nenya usage description
-* TRGEO-00004 Remove Gold requirement from use of Nenya
 * TRGEO-00005 Stop game from ending if ruling as Galadriel and Sauron wins Final War.
 Should have choice of sailing to West or continuing to fight.
 * TRGEO-00006 Remove Gollum as Spymaster
 * TRGEO-00007 Change Gollum to Evil religion
 * TRGEO-00008 Add Bag End as holding
-* TRGEO-00009 Move Frodo from Count to Baron of Bag End
+* TRGEO-00009 Move Frodo from Count of Hobbiton to holder of Bag End
-* TRGEO-00010 Remove Pansy Merryflower as spouse
+* TRGEO-00010 Remove Frodo spouse
 * TRGEO-00011 Remove Frodo children
 * TRGEO-00012 Add Arwen as spouse of Aragon
 * TRGEO-00013 Add Horn of Gondor graphic
 * TRGEO-00014 Remove Bilbo as Count of Hobbiton
 * TRGEO-00015 Add +Health from Ringbearer trait
+* TRGEO-00017 Add Elessar graphic

 **FAQ**